flenniken/statictea/docs/cmdline.md

 # cmdLine

 Parse the command line arguments.
 You pass in the list of supported options and the arguments to parse.
 The arguments found are returned.
 If there is a problem with the arguments, args contains a message telling the problem.
 Use collectArgs() to generate the arguments.
+Parse uses "arg value" not "arg=value".

 ```nim
 func cmdLine(options: openArray[CmlOption]; arguments: openArray[string]): ArgsOrMessage